-We catch up with Becky Colley who did the User Experience Design short course at Chelsea College of Arts.
+We catch up with Becky Colley who did the User Experience UX Design Online Short Course at Chelsea College of Arts.
 She tells us how doing the short course helped remedy her imposter syndrome at work and why when picking a short course, it’s important to think of the future.

 Like many students when they're fresh out of university, Becky wasn’t quite sure what she wanted to do career-wise.
 After graduating with a BSc in Media Production and Technology and subsequently moving to London 10 years ago, all Becky knew for certain was that she wanted a career that would allow her to problem solve, while also give her the space to express her creative nature.